 What is Co-Active Coaching?

 Co-Active Coaching is a model of personal and professional development unlike other kinds of coaching.
 Based on the Co-Active Model, it begins by holding the coachee as naturally creative, resourceful and whole, and completely capable of finding your own answers to whatever challenges you face.
 The job of a Co-Active Coach® is to ask powerful questions, listen, and empower, to elicit the skills and creativity you already possess, rather than instruct or advise.
-Co-Active coaching uses an array of proprietary tools developed by CTI that have been proven as the gold standard over the past 20 years of the coaching profession.
+Co-Active coaching uses an array of proprietary tools developed by CTI that have been proven as the gold standard for nearly 30 years of the coaching industry.
 There's nothing wrong so there's nothing to fix, just deep exploration and discovery.

 What is the Co-Active Model?